Our 2018-2019 team

 To use our accomplishments to inspire teens and the community to resist the fear of failing by trying new endeavors.

-I’m 15 years old and going into 10th grade.
-This will be my first year on the team.
-I’ve been homeschooled for 7 years.
-I’m interested in programming, design, and team branding.
-In my free time, I like to draw, cook, and play video games.
+My name is Andrew.
+I am 16 years old and in the 10th grade.
+This will be my 3rd year on the team.
+This year I hope to learn more about building, programming and electrical.
+In my free time I like to build stuff, learn electronics, and play video games.

 Hi, my name is Jacob.
 I am seventeen years old and going into 11th grade.
 I have been homeschooled my whole life.
 This will be my 4th year doing FTC.
 I enjoy making prototypes and custom parts for our robot.
 In my spare time I play soccer, video games, and swim.